ChunpingLi/chunpingli.github.io/_pages/about.md

 Working
 =======
-### City of Hobart, Hobart, TAS
+## City of Hobart, Hobart, TAS
 **International Student Ambassador**
 Sep 2022–Current
+- Manage social media platform
-- Promoted multicultural diversity and anti-racism through various events and activities, such as Harmony Week and Citizenship Ceremony.
+- Promote multicultural diversity and anti-racism through various events and activities, such as Harmony Week and Citizenship Ceremony.
-- Advocated for the rights and well-being of international students, including those from diverse backgrounds, by providing support and guidance.
+- Advocate for the rights and well-being of international students, including those from diverse backgrounds, by providing support and guidance.
-- Collaborated with community organizations to develop initiatives that fostered inclusivity and respect for cultural differences.
+- Collaborate with community organizations to develop initiatives that fostered inclusivity and respect for cultural differences.
-- Demonstrated excellent leadership, communication, and interpersonal skills in representing the interests of international students and promoting a welcoming and diverse community.
+- Demonstrate excellent leadership, communication, and interpersonal skills in representing the interests of international students and promoting a welcoming and diverse community.

-### Huon Aquaculture Hobart, TAS
+## Huon Aquaculture Hobart, TAS
 **Information Technology Intern**

 Jun 2021–Oct 2021